-We have published this Navigator at this same time each of the past four years in order to highlight the importance of IRAs and to encourage our clients to make their annual IRA contributions prior to the tax filing deadline.
+We have published this Navigator at this same time each of the past five years in order to highlight the importance of IRAs and to encourage our clients to make their annual IRA contributions prior to the tax filing deadline.
 Given the vital nature of this topic, we will continue to re-publish this Navigator each year with contribution and deductibility rules updated for the new tax year.
 We hope that you will find this updated letter to be helpful and informative.

 Individual Retirement Accounts, or IRAs, are one of the most powerful savings and investment tools currently available to investors.
 An IRA allows assets to grow unencumbered by the drag of taxes, and IRA contributions may be tax-deductible in some cases.
 This article discusses the key role that an IRA should play in most investors’ savings and investing strategies and examines the primary characteristics pertaining to each of the four most common types of IRAs.

 The Vital Importance of IRAs

 Unless you have unusually dutiful and wealthy children who intend to take care of you when you retire, it would be remiss of you not to take advantage of investing in an individual retirement account (IRA), regardless of your income level.
 By maximizing contributions to an IRA, these accounts help to reduce potential tax liabilities today and allow the assets to grow tax-deferred for many years.
 Uncle Sam only allows investors to contribute a limited amount to an IRA each year, and there is no “doubling down” the following year if an opportunity to contribute is missed.
 The tax code allows older savers to make additional “catch-up” contributions, but even this provision only allows for an incremental $1,000 per year after age 50.